The Drum lists the most effective and engaging PR stunts of 2018.

 Rachel Bateman, head of live engagement and director, Initials Marketing

 When it comes to the best brand activations of 2018, there are two in particular which stand out for me.
 The expected vs. the unexpected.

 The Converse ‘One Star Hotel’, executed with high production value, saw Converse create a two day pop up in Shoreditch.
 The hotel focused on presenting an engaging line up of fashion, music, sneaker and skate experiences for Converse’s audience and influencers.
 The activation was an ‘Instagram playground’ and brought the Converse story alive for the highly engaged Gen Z target audience, increasing the brand’s overall reach and effectiveness through UGC.

 Every touchpoint of the experience was highly considered and played up to their rebellious personality, but importantly their products sat at the heart of the activation, with sneakers influencing rooms with their style, usage and colour.

 As for the unexpected, I loved Greggs bakery’s Valentine’s activation.

 A brand that in order to get cut through needed to be different.
 The high street bakery chain became a candlelit restaurant for the evening of Valentine's Day through OpenTable.
 Using a key calendar moment, it gave media a great narrative and new angle to promote the brand and their later opening hours.
-Greggs used humour to bring the idea to life with its tongue in cheek take on the Valentine’s occasion, providing a bespoke menu of bakery goods.
+Greggs used humor to bring the idea to life with its tongue in cheek take on Valentine’s occasion, providing a bespoke menu of bakery goods.
 This seemingly low budget activation attracted masses of media attention.

 Emmins, White, Geitzen and Bateman are all judges for The Drum Experience Awards 2018.
 The deadline for the awards has now passed but you can still apply for an extension by contacting the awards manager, Laura Gregson.